Where DID those Roma Nova titles come from?

 If you put ‘Julia’ into Amazon under the heading ‘Books’, you get 60,000 responses, so something else was needed.
 The character, Julia Bacausa, is one of the two founders of the Apulian line that went on to become leaders of Roma Nova, so pinching an idea from Star Trek – Spock Prime – I gave Julia a word that signified this prominence in the Roma Nova story, but in Latin.
 It also signifies ‘first’ as in first daughter, although that tradition is a bit tenuous by the late 4th century.
 The results from Amazon for JULIA PRIMA?
 Sixteen and not one of them the book’s title. 🙂

 Alison Morton is the author of Roma Nova thrillers – INCEPTIO, CARINA (novella), PERFIDITAS, SUCCESSIO, AURELIA, NEXUS (novella), INSURRECTIO and RETALIO, and ROMA NOVA EXTRA, a collection of short stories.
 Audiobooks are available for four of the series.
 Double Identity, a contemporary conspiracy, starts a new series of thrillers.
-JULIA PRIMA, a new Roma Nova story set in the late 4th century, will be out on 23 August.
+JULIA PRIMA, a new Roma Nova story set in the late 4th century, is now out.

 Download ‘Welcome to Alison Morton’s Thriller Worlds’, a FREE eBook, as a thank you gift when you sign up to Alison’s monthly email update.
 You’ll also be among the first to know about news and book progress before everybody else, and take part in giveaways.